-Please read this page, including the FAQs at the end, carefully.
+Please read this document, including the FAQs at the end, carefully.
 It contains important details regarding the Chestnut Hill College COVID-19 Vaccination Policy.

 Reporting Vaccination Status

-· Occupancy limits and social distancing guidelines will be lifted for Fall 2021.
+Occupancy limits and social distancing guidelines have been lifted.

-· Fully vaccinated individuals will not be required to participate in weekly surveillance testing, unless guidance from the NCAA requires this for student-athletes.
+Fully vaccinated students will not be required to participate in weekly surveillance testing, unless guidance from the NCAA requires this for student-athletes.

-· Fully vaccinated individuals will not be required to quarantine or participate in contact tracing due to a possible exposure.
-If a vaccinated individual tests positive for COVID they will then be subject to isolation and contact tracing.
+Fully vaccinated individuals will not be required to quarantine or participate in contact tracing due to a possible exposure.

 Chestnut Hill Vaccination FAQs

 Why is Chestnut Hill implementing a vaccination policy?